yuanshunning/pickit-docs/docs/faq/how_to_detect_an_empty_roi.rst

    -  If no objects are found, **the ROI is empty**.
-   -  If objects are found, **the ROI is not empty** and contains undetected parts or parts of a different type than what Pick-it was looking for.
+   -  If objects are found, **the ROI is not empty** and contains undetected parts or parts of a different type than what Pickit was looking for.